MKT1 Newsletter with Emily Kramer

 Part 1 of 3: Why traditional inbound & ABM are no longer enough to win

-👋 This is a monthly free edition of MKT1 Newsletter—a deep dive into a B2B startup marketing topic, brought to you by Attio, Ten Speed, and Omni Lab.
+👋 This is a monthly free edition of MKT1 Newsletter—a deep dive into a B2B startup marketing topic.
+This edition is brought to you by Attio, Ten Speed, and Omni Lab.
 Become a paid subscriber to receive an additional newsletters each month, access our archives, post to our job board, and access our template library.

 There’s no excuse to wait for all of your prospects to come inbound anymore.
 In fact, it’s probably careless to do this.